-- directly or indirectly make an asset available to, or for the benefit of, a designated person or entity;2 or - use or deal with an asset, or allow or facilitate another person to use or deal with an asset, that is owned or controlled by a designated person or entity.3 key Russian political figures such as President Putin, Foreign Minister Lavrov and Defence Minister Shoigu, Prime Minister Mikhail Mishustin, Internal Affairs Minister Vladimir Kolokoltsev,5 Russian First Deputy Prime
+- directly or indirectly make an asset available to, or for the benefit of, a designated person or entity; or - use or deal with an asset, or allow or facilitate another person to use or deal with an asset, that is owned or controlled by a designated person or entity.

-The effect of declaration is that declared persons are unable to travel to, enter or remain in Australia.4 s 6(b), Autonomous Sanctions Regulations 2011.
+The effect of declaration is that declared persons are unable to travel to, enter or remain in Australia.